 LSI’s team of experts – through DCS≡RIGHT – goes to work back in our office to produce plans for the new system.
 This includes hardware drawings and a functional specification document for the necessary software.
 As we develop the design, we check in with you regularly to avoid incorrect assumptions and allow for your input along the way.

 5. Design Finalization

-During this step, we build the control panels (or facilitate their construction), configure the new DCS, develop process simluations and test the completed DCS configuration.
+During this step, we build the control panels (or facilitate their construction), configure the software, develop process simulations and test the new DCS configuration.
 We complete intermediate configuration reviews with you along the way to make sure there are no surprises at the Factory Acceptance Test.

 6. Factory Acceptance Testing (FAT)

 Using our large training site (or your own, if you prefer), we perform full simulations of the system for your approval.
 Validation is a major component of DCS≡RIGHT.
 Engineers who have been working on the project are on hand to incorporate changes in real time.
 We then travel to your plant to train your operators to ensure that they are comfortable with the new system and understand it inside and out.

 7. Construction & Software Loading